-AR SERVICES WE ARE COMMITTED TO YOUR SAFETY
+WE ARE COMMITTED TO YOUR SAFETY

 We have the entire PNG airspace covered

-Our commitment entails the provision of international standards in Communication, Navigation and Surveillance Technology and state of the art Air Traffic Management Services that meets International air safety standards and ensures efficiencies to our domestic and international airline operators and the travalling public at large
+Our commitment entails the provision of international standards in Communication, Navigation and Surveillance Technology and state of the art Air Traffic Management Services that meets international air safety standards and ensures efficiencies to our domestic and international airline operators and the travelling public of large

-These services are instituted upon the principles of good governance and best business practices delivered through dedicated and empowered staff.
+These services are instituted upon the principles of good governance and best bushess practices delivered through dedicated and empowered staff.

-We give you coverage and
+We give you recented and

 - 1. Air Traffic Management

-- 2. Aeronautical and Flight Information
+- Agrangation and Flight Information

-- 3. Communication
+- 1. Empurumination

 - 4. Navigational Aid

 - 5. Search and Rescue Coordination and

 - 6. Surveillance Services